oVirt/ovirt-site/source/sla/external-scheduler-samples.html.md

 ## Load Balancing

-Load balancing is an optional settings telling the engine to periodically check if some hosts are overloaded and migrate VMs from those hosts.
+Load balancing is an optional settings telling the engine to periodically check if some hosts are overloaded.
+If one or more are found the engine will try and migrate VMs from those hosts (one at a time).
 There are a few default load balancers shipping with Ovirt, but the user can replace them with a custom load balancer of his own.
-For instance a memory load balancer may move a VM from hosts that are under memory pressure (for instance due to overcommitting)
+For instance a memory load balancer may move a VMs from hosts that are under memory pressure (for instance due to overcommitting)

 An example of this can be found here: [Host_Memory_balance](Host_Memory_balance)

-**This includes a complete explanation of every part of the code, I would recommend taking a look at it if you wish to write one your external scheduling component**
+**This includes a complete explanation of every part of the code, I would recommend taking a look at it if you wish to write your own external scheduling component**